THE JOURNEY

 3. performing calculations.

-THE LINEAR ABACUS®
+ABOUT THE LINEAR ABACUS®

 Key Characteristics of the Linear Abacus®